Download this example

 Controlling the depth of the tree#

 The tree_print() method accepts an optional argument depth to control the depth of the tree to be printed.
-The default value is None, which means the entire tree will be printed.
+The default value is None, which means the entire tree is printed.

 [4]: